kahawai-sre/msdndevtest/README.md

   6. No other git config is necessary, and Git Credential Manager Core will call an OAuth flow against either github or Azure Devops repos depending on the source/target of the git operation:
       ![](/img/aadauth.jpg "Example GCMC auth flow")
 ## Install and configure VSCode (Windows Host and WSL)
-1. Browse to https://code.visualstudio.com/ and download and run the VSCode installer
+1. In Windows, browse to https://code.visualstudio.com/ and download and run the VSCode installer
 2. When prompted, make sure the following is selected:
    ![](/img/add_to_path.png "Add to path option")
 3. Open Vistual Studio Code, and install the "Remote WSL" extension: